People often hear the word “advocacy” and think of professional lobbyists. Advocacy is much more than lobbying – and anyone can be an advocate!

 Increase access to affordable transportation options

-Ensure that the $200,000 appropriation for Volunteer Income Tax Assistance (VITA) remains in the FY21 state budget
+Continue support for Volunteer Income Tax Assistance (VITA) in the state budget

 About United Way of Frederick County

 United Way of Frederick County (UWFC) fights for the health, education and financial stability of every person in the Frederick County community.
 In 2017, UWFC produced the ALICE (Asset-Limited, Income-Constrained, Employed) Report for Frederick County, which identifies that nearly 40% of households can no longer afford to live in Frederick County.
 UWFC’s investments and programs are aligned to support and increase the financial stability of ALICE households.

 UWFC partners include global, national and local businesses, nonprofits, government, civic and faith-based organizations, along with educators, health providers, senior citizens, students, and others.
 The organization provides grants to local nonprofits, offers programs such as free tax preparation and matched savings through the Prosperity Center, mobilizes volunteers, and engages in public policy advocacy.
 To learn more about United Way of Frederick County and how one can get involved, please visit UnitedWayFrederick.org.